catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 The kubectl command-line tool uses kubeconfig files to find the information it needs to choose a cluster and communicate with the API server of a cluster.
-These files to provide information about clusters, users, namespaces, and authentication mechanisms.
+These files provide information about clusters, users, namespaces, and authentication mechanisms.

 Getting the cluster config